 A failing tensioner pulley will emit a loud squealing noise under acceleration.
 It usually starts off softly and gradually progresses to a louder more noticeable squeal over a few weeks.
 If you regularly do water crossings, you need to inspect your tensioner pulley more often, since this can shorten its lifespan.

 Bad Idler Pulley

-Throttle noises are another very common trait on the Wranglers due to its internal design where pressurized air escapes through the throttle body.
+Throttle noises are another very common trait on the Wranglers due to their internal design where pressurized air escapes through the throttle body.

 Damaged Intake Hose

-A damaged intake is another cause for whistling sounds.
+A damaged intake is another cause of whistling sounds.
 Inspect the intake hose thoroughly for cracks.
-Take note of the nipple on the intake manifold, located on the driver side of the engine that feeds to an elbow (black) for cracks.
-This could cause your cruise-control to become faulty as well.
+Take note of the nipple on the intake manifold, located on the driver’s side of the engine that feeds to an elbow (black) for cracks.
+This could cause your cruise control to become faulty as well.

 Leaking Vacuum Lines

 Thoroughly inspect all the vapor/vacuum lines and hoses.
 They need to be firmly connected and free of any cracks or tears.
 Check the vapor/vacuum lines at the LDP (Leak Detection Pump), LDP filter, and EVAP canister purge solenoid for damage or leaks.
 If a leak is present, a Diagnostic Trouble Code (DTC) will be set.